address Keep in mind pSAR has to be used with other tools…it is not always a

 millionaires here!
 Lol!

-online dating for 12-14 year olds Since I have worked with pSAR for about 5
+early stages of dating rules Since I have worked with pSAR for about 5

 years, here is what I have learned over that time…in a TRADING market

 (like the one we are in now), pSAR tends to whip-saw more often.
 You

 can tell if we are in a trading market by looking at ADX–the black ADX

 line should be falling or flat.
 In fact, when in a TRADING market, I